 Susan Statham is an avid student and teacher.
-A graduate of Algonquin College, the University of Waterloo, one year special art in Ottawa, The National Portrait Academy, part-time studies at The Ontario College of Art, and workshops at the Cecil-Graves Studio in Italy and the Art Students League in New York.
+She is a graduate of Algonquin College, the University of Waterloo, one year special art in Ottawa, The National Portrait Academy, part-time studies at The Ontario College of Art, and workshops at the Cecil-Graves Studio in Italy and the Art Students League in New York.

 Experienced in most mediums, her favourite is oils and her preferred subject matter is portraiture.
 Her commissions have included portraits of our first woman Lieutenant-Governor, the Hon.
 Pauline McGibbon and her husband, Donald McGibbon.
 For Canada’s 150th, Susan was commissioned by Galerie Q to paint the Nation Builder’s series of 12 of Canada’s prime ministers.
 This work has been showcased in Arabella magazine and there are plans to take it on a Canadian tour.

 A former school librarian, Susan relocated to Grafton in 2000.
 At the request of those who saw her work, she began teaching from her studio.
 She is also a graduate of the Institute of Children’s Literature and creative writing courses at the University of Waterloo and Loyalist College.
 Her quest for instruction in classical and traditional methods is chronicled in her first mystery novel, ‘The Painter’s Craft’.
 In 2016 Susan won the Medli Award for most promising manuscript for her second mystery novel, ‘True Image’.

 See also: Susan Statham – Writer